Accreditation

 Affiliations

-NAADAC Approved Academic Education Provider City Vision University is an Approved Academic Education Provider by NAADAC , the association for professional addiction counselors.
-(APO17) The Addiction Counseling program has been examined by an independent body for content applicability to state and national certification standards and is approved by the National Certification Commission (NCC).
-This rigorous review process ensures that students receive a consistent, reliable and quality learning experience that is applicable to their careers and advances their understanding of addiction-related issues. naadac
+City Vision University is an Approved Academic Education Provider by NAADAC , the association for professional addiction counselors.
+We have aligned the Addiction Counseling program with the federal SAMSHA TAP21 standards for addiction counseling.
+This rigorous review process ensures that students receive a consistent, reliable and quality learning experience that is applicable to their careers and advances their understanding of addiction-related issues.

-Evangelical Council for Financial Accountability (ECFA) Member TechMission and City Vision University is a member of the Evangelical Council for Financial Accountability (ECFA).
+TechMission and City Vision University is a member of the Evangelical Council for Financial Accountability (ECFA).
 ECFA maintains the oldest and largest association of ministries ensuring they follow standards for financial accountability, transparency, fundraising, and board governance.
 ECFA is not an academic accreditor, but instead ensures that ministries are following their standards for ministries and nonprofits.
-ECFA Accredited Final RGB Small

 Frequently Asked Questions on Accreditation